 Bellingham is a tiny city located in the state of Minnesota.
 With a population of 143 people and just one neighborhood, Bellingham is the 513th largest community in Minnesota.
 Bellingham has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Because occupations involving physical labor dominate the local economy, Bellingham is generally considered to be a blue-collar town.
-38.18% of the Bellingham workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Bellingham, you'll notice that it is more blue-collar than most other communities in America.
+38.18% of Bellingham’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bellingham is a city of managers, construction workers and builders, and professionals.
 There are especially a lot of people living in Bellingham who work in management occupations (30.91%), office and administrative support (7.27%), and community and social services (7.27%).

 Because of many things, Bellingham is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Bellingham really has some of the features that families look for when choosing a good community to raise children.
 Is Bellingham perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Being a small city, Bellingham does not have a public transit system used by locals to get to and from work.
+Bellingham is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In Bellingham, just 9.35% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.